Braun-Benedikt/mtg-ocr-sorter/README.md

 The `tools/` directory contains scripts essential for the application's accuracy:

 *   `tools/build_symspell_dictionary.py`:
-    *   This script fetches a list of all MTG card names from the Scryfall API.
+    *   This script fetches a list of all English MTG card names from the Scryfall API.
     *   It creates an initial, raw dictionary file (`recognition/cards/card_names_symspell.txt`).
+*   `tools/build_german_dictionary.py`:
+    *   This script fetches both English and German MTG card names from the Scryfall API.
+    *   It creates multiple dictionary files including a multilingual dictionary (`recognition/cards/card_names_multilingual_symspell.txt`).
+    *   **Recommended for users with German cards.**
 *   `tools/symspell_dict_bereinigung.py`:
-    *   This script processes the raw dictionary generated by `build_symspell_dictionary.py`.
+    *   This script processes the raw English dictionary generated by `build_symspell_dictionary.py`.
     *   It cleans the names (e.g., removing special characters or formatting unsuitable for SymSpell) and prepares the final dictionary (`recognition/cards/card_names_symspell_clean.txt`).
+*   `tools/symspell_dict_german_bereinigung.py`:
+    *   This script processes the raw German dictionary generated by `build_german_dictionary.py`.
+    *   It cleans German card names while preserving umlauts and special German characters.
+*   `tools/symspell_dict_multilingual_bereinigung.py`:
+    *   This script processes the raw multilingual dictionary generated by `build_german_dictionary.py`.
+    *   It creates the final multilingual dictionary (`recognition/cards/card_names_multilingual_symspell_clean.txt`) used by default.
-*   **Importance:** Running these tools in sequence is crucial for the `CardNameCorrector` to function effectively and provide accurate fuzzy matching for OCR'd card names.
+*   **Importance:** Running these tools in sequence is crucial for the `CardNameCorrector` to function effectively and provide accurate fuzzy matching for OCR'd card names in both English and German.

 ## 10. Testing